CMSgov/bluebutton-site-static/_pages/production-access-user-guide.md

 The major steps you will take when developing your application and applying for Blue Button 2.0 API production access are as follows:

 1. **Read the Blue Button 2.0 API Terms of Service.**
-  * The [Blue Button 2.0 API Terms of Service](/terms/) include all official policies for production use of the API.
+  * The [Blue Button 2.0 API Terms of Service](/terms/){:target="_blank"} include all official policies for production use of the API.
 It is essential that you read and understand the Terms of Service before developing your application and applying for production access.
 2. **Develop your application in the Blue Button 2.0 developer sandbox.**
-  * Refer to our [application development resources and guidelines](#application-development-resources-and-guidelines)Application development resources and guidelines) for links to essential documentation and tips to help make sure that your app is ready for production approval.
+  * Refer to our [application development resources and guidelines](#application-development-resources-and-guidelines) for links to essential documentation and tips to help make sure that your app is ready for production approval.
 3. **Draft your privacy policy and terms of service.**
   * All organizations applying for production API access must include their [privacy policy and terms of service](#your-privacy-policy-and-terms-of-service) with their application.
 4. **Apply for production access and demo your application.**